ISAITB/docs-itb-ta/source/systemAdministration/index.rst

   provided controls, **downloaded** and **previewed**.

 Once you have completed the information and settings for the new theme, click on **Save** to persist your changes.
-If set as **active**, the new theme will be immediately applied to the test bed instance (other users will see the change upon their next login).
+If set as **active**, the new theme will be immediately applied to the Test Bed instance (other users will see the change upon their next login).

 .. note::
   New themes can also be made by :ref:`selecting an existing theme<systemAdmin__themes_edit>` and creating a copy of it.